littlecastrum/cv-submission/README.md

 npm i

+npm run build

 firebase deploy
 ```

+- Babel was added to be able to manage asynchronous calls in parallel in a terser maner.
+Changes to the function have to be made in the ```src``` folder and a ```npm run build``` have to be executed before deployment

 - You can now make changes and only need to execute ```firebase deploy``` to have them up on the cloud